rangle/ngCourse2/handout/features/inheritance.md

   }
 };

-Car.init(weight, dimension, price);
+Car.init(...);
 Car.honk = function() {
   console.log("Beep!");
 }

 let Bus = Object.create( Car );
-Bus.init(weight, dimension, price);
+//Delegate to Car's init method
+Bus.init(...);
 Bus.honk = function() {
   console.log("Beeeeeeeeep!");
 }
 ```
-The main difference here is that in delegation, we create the instance `Car` and `Bus` directly, then let the `Car` object link(delegate) to another object `Bus` when we need its methods.
+The main difference here is that in delegation case, we create the instance `Car` and `Bus` directly, then let the `Car` object link(delegate) to another object `Bus` when we need its methods.
 But in inheritance case, we create two blueprints (class) first, then make instances accordingly.
+The method is inherited from parent class.
 Delegation simplifies the thinking process behind the project and consequently leads to a more efficient development cycle.
 More detailed explanation on delegation pattern can be found [here](https://github.com/getify/You-Dont-Know-JS/blob/master/this%20%26%20object%20prototypes/ch6.md).